Planet-Dataset/frontend-assignment/services/front-end/README.md

 - `src/app/features` - Folder with Angular modules for each feature.
 We understand that a feature is an independent bulk of functionality that has its own routing.

-- `src/app/features/forex` - Angular module for the forex feature.
+- `src/app/features/dashboard` - Angular module for the dashboard feature.
 It is where we propose you to implement the solution

-- `src/app/features/forex/i18n` - Translations for the forex module
+- `src/app/features/dashboard/i18n` - Translations for the dashboard module

-- `src/app/features/forex/pages` - Folder with the forex page component
+- `src/app/features/dashboard/pages` - Folder with the dashboard page component

 - `src/app/features/home` - Angular module for the landing page